dl-de/dl-de.github.io/_pages/home.md

   <p> <span style="font-weight:500;">Submission:</span>
   <br/>
-    Accepted papers will be presented during joint poster sessions.
+    Accepted submissions will be presented during joint poster sessions and will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
     Exceptional submissions will be either selected for four 15-minute contributed talks or eight 5-minute spotlight oral presentations.
-    Accepted papers will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
   </p>

   <p>
   Submissions should be up to 4 pages excluding references, acknowledgements, and supplementary material, and should be
-      <span style="color:#1a1aff;font-weight:400;"><a href="https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles">NeurIPS format</a></span> and anonymous.
+      <span style="color:#3a92d6;font-weight:400;"><a href="https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles">NeurIPS format</a></span> and anonymous.
+Long appendices are permitted but strongly discouraged.
 The review process is double-blind.
   </p>
   <p>
-  We also welcome recently published papers that are strongly within the scope of the workshop (without re-formatting).
-These specific papers do not have to be anonymous and will be eligible for poster sessions after a light review process.
+  We also welcome submissions of recently published work that is strongly within the scope of the workshop (with proper formatting).
+We encourage the authors of such submissions to focus on accessibility to the wide NeurIPS community while distilling their work into an extended abstract.
+Submission of this type will be eligible for poster sessions after a lighter review process.
   </p>
   <p>
   Authors may be asked to review other workshop submissions.
   </p>
   <p>
-  Please submit your paper to the following address: to be specified.
+  Please submit your extended abstract to the following address: to be specified.
   If you have any questions, send an email to one of the following: [luca.celotti@usherbrooke.ca, poli@stanford.edu]
   </p>